ale-fuentes-ar/smallproject-htmlcssjs-chatgpt-ecity/README.md

 > **NOTE** for use this code,previusly need create the API KEY from [OpenAI][link-openai]

+> 🔴**IMPORTANT** is not recomender use your API-KEY in application FONT, because is easy get it for other users and do use.

 ## How to get API-KEY of OpenIA

 ### **First**, go to site, and after loged, select API menu